Linux Apache MySQL PHP stack (LAMP)

 • Under local_net select the network on which you want to run the service.

-• If you want your service publicly available on the internet, you can assign a floating IP (this can also be done later) by checking the Public access checkbox.
+• If you want your service publicly available on the internet, you can assign a floating IP (you can assign one later if you prefer) by checking the Public access checkbox.

-• If you don’t use a floating IP, you can only access it locally on your network or over some kind of ingress solution like a VPN.
+• If you don’t use a floating IP, you can only access it locally on your network or over some kind of ingress solution such as a VPN.

 • Under Volume size, select the size (in GB) of the volume of the server.
-Take into consideration that you will store files as well as a database on the server.
+Take into consideration that you will store files and a database on the server.
 We recommend at least 100 GB.

 • Press Create.
 You will get further details on how to connect to the service.